-- My compensation for this talk is supported by Western Psychological Services. - I have developed tests marketed by Multi-Health Systems, Pro-Ed, Giunti Psychometrics, and Western Psychological Services. - I have authored books published by Springer, Wiley, Guilford, Doubleday, McGraw Hill, Brookes, Kluwer, and Specialty Press. - I am editor in chief of the Journal of Attention Disorders (Sage) and co-editor of the Encyclopedia of Child Development (Springer). - I am the chief scientific officer for Neurotech.
+- I have developed tests marketed by Multi-Health Systems, Pro-Ed, Giunti Psychometrics, and Western Psychological Services. - I have authored books published by Springer, Wiley, Guilford, Doubleday, McGraw Hill, Brookes, Kluwer, and Specialty Press. - I am editor in chief of the Journal of Attention Disorders (Sage) and co-editor of the Encyclopedia of Child Development (Springer). - I am the chief scientific officer for Neurotech.

-Goals for This Webinar
+Goals for Today

-- Define and discuss rationale for Treatment-Informed Evaluation (TIE). - Discuss and describe an evaluation process and necessary components. - Discuss critical issues in completing a TIE across a variety of educational and mental health settings. - Briefly present and review assessment components. - Begin the discussion of creating an effective treatment plan. - Explain that diagnosis or eligibility determination is just the start, not the end, of the assessment process.
+- Define and discuss rationale for treatment-informed evaluation (TIE). - Discuss and describe an evaluation process and necessary components. - Discuss critical issues in completing a TIE across a variety of educational and mental health settings. - Briefly present and review assessment components. - Begin the discussion of creating an effective treatment plan. - Explain that diagnosis or eligibility determination is just the start, not the end, of the assessment process.